SharedType/sharedtype/doc/Development.md

 ```
 Optionally setup `MVND_HOME` to use [maven daemon](https://github.com/apache/maven-mvnd) by `./mvnd`

+Choose maven profiles in IDE accordingly as below.

 ### Maven profiles
 * `dev` and `release` - control whether to include test maven modules during build.
 * `it` - enable integration test profile. `internal` folder is shared source between `processor` and `it`,
 IDE may not able to properly resolve classes in `internal` folder for both modules.
 Enable this profile to enable `it` modules in IDE, and disable it when developing against `processor` module.
+* `it-no-jpms` and `it-jpms` - control whether to enable Java 9 Jigsaw module test in `it`. `it/java8` sources are reused to test on jdk9.
+Turn on `it-jpms` for IDE to correctly resolve `it/java8` classes.

 ## Development
 ### Run test